UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/7_challenge_multi_drone.md

 ## Challenge

 This challenge revolves around swarming of drones and formation flight.
-We are asking you to investigate the difference in performance and application of decentralised swarm based approaches versus centralised approaches to performing formation flight with a group of 5 drones (minimum 3 if experiencing technical issues) in 4 different scenarios.
+We are asking you to investigate the difference in performance and application of decentralised swarm based approaches versus centralised approaches to performing formation flight with a group of 5 drones (minimum 3 if experiencing technical issues) in 4 different scenario stages.

 ### Swarming and Formation Flight